altipeak/safewalk-java-sdk/README.md

 * port : The server port
 * AUTHENTICATION_API_ACCESS_TOKEN : The access token of the system user created to access the authentication-api
 * ADMIN_API_ACCESS_TOKEN : The access token of the system user created to access the admin-api
+* INTERNAL_USERNAME : Internal user created in safewalk and no licenses asigned
+* LDAP_USERNAME :  LDAP user with no licenses asigned.
-* FAST_AUTH_USER : The user registered in safewalk with a Fast:Auth:Sign license.
+* FAST_AUTH_USER : The user registered in safewalk with a Fast:Auth:Sign license

 ### Authentication Response Examples (AuthenticationResponse class)